bcrave/30-seconds-of-interviews/question-template.md

 ### Your question goes here.
 Keep it straightforward.

+What are some main differences between CSS and SCSS?

+What can you tell us about single-page applications?

 <!-- If you need to display some code, keep it short.
 It goes here: -->

 ```html